-MIPI Debug for I3CSM, which is currently under development, is a bare-metal, minimal-pin interface for transporting debug controls and data between a debug and test system (DTS) and a target system (TS).
-Current debug solutions, such as JTAG and ARM® Serial Wire Debug, are statically structured which leads to limited scalability regarding the accessibility of debug components/devices.
+MIPI Debug for I3CSM is a bare-metal, minimal-pin interface for transporting debug controls and data between a debug and test system (DTS) and a target system (TS).
+Current debug solutions, such as JTAG and ARM® Serial Wire Debug, are statically structured, which leads to limited scalability regarding the accessibility of debug components/devices.
 Also, when looking at the new requirements of near future technologies, such as 5G, and environments/markets, such as IoT, there are gaps that need to be addressed.
-MIPI Debug for I3C targets these gaps and shortcomings by using the capabilities of I3C to handle debug connectivity on buses that are dedicated for debug or shared with functional transfers, handling the debug network topology in a dynamic fashion.
+MIPI Debug for I3C targets these gaps and shortcomings by using the capabilities of MIPI I3C® to handle debug connectivity on buses that are dedicated for debug or shared with functional transfers, handling the debug network topology in a dynamic fashion.

 - Debug over 2 pins